 - TB certificate (if from a listed country)

-This visa has strict conditions: no work (paid or unpaid), no study, no access to public funds, and no bringing other family members.
-Your permission ends when your child turns 12 or completes their studies—whichever is earlier.
-The visa does not lead to settlement.
+This visa has strict conditions: no work (paid or unpaid), no study, no access to public funds, no business activity, and no bringing other family members (spouse, partner).
+Your permission ends when your child turns 12 or completes their studies — whichever is earlier.
+The route does not lead to settlement or British citizenship under any circumstances.

 What You Cannot Do

-- No employment: Cannot work in any capacity (paid or unpaid)
+- No employment: Cannot work in any capacity (paid or unpaid, employed or self-employed)

-- No study: Cannot enroll in any educational course
+- No study: Cannot enrol in any educational course, training, or qualification

-- No public funds: Cannot claim benefits or housing assistance
+- No public funds: Cannot claim benefits, housing assistance, or NHS services beyond what IHS provides

-- No business: Cannot start or run a business
+- No business: Cannot start, run, or invest in a UK business

-- No dependents: Cannot bring spouse, partner, or other family members
+- No dependents: Cannot bring a spouse, partner, or other family members under this visa

 Duration of Stay

 Your permission to stay aligns with your child's study permission or until they turn 12, whichever comes first.
 Typically, visas are granted for up to 12 months at a time.
-You can apply to extend as long as your child still qualifies and is under 12.
+You can apply to extend (using form FLR(IR), £1,407 from 8 April 2026) as long as your child still qualifies and remains under 12.

 If Your Application is Refused

-- Only one parent can accompany the child under this visa
+- Only one parent can accompany the child — spouses/partners cannot join

-- Visa ends when child turns 12 or completes studies
+- Visa ends when child turns 12 or completes studies, whichever is earlier

-- No work, study, or access to public funds allowed
+- No work, study, settlement, or public funds permitted under this route

 Frequently Asked Questions